srudkin12/statabm/README.md

 Documentation:

-The file tdabmstata.pdf contains a guide to the ballmapper package in Stata.
+The paper [https://arxiv.org/abs/2601.00508](https://arxiv.org/abs/2601.00508) contains a guide to the ballmapper package in Stata.
 The accompanying do files are, statabi1.do for the X data example, autodata.do for the auto data example, and appendix.do for Appendix B. Users are encouraged to use the accompanying guide to follow the .do files.

 ## Citation